Categorical absorptions of singularities and degenerations: Adherence and categorical absorption of singularities

 Now, consider the base change of this decomposition to any geometric point~$b \ne o$.
 We obtain

-On the one hand,~$\Db((\cZ_i)_b) \simeq \Db((\cR_i)_b)$ and~$(\cR_i)_b$, which is a 2-dimensional algebra.
-On the other hand, since this is a semiorthogonal component in the derived category of a smooth projective variety~$\cX_b$, the algebra should have finite homological dimension, hence it should be \'etale over the residue field of the point~$b$.
+On the one hand,~$\Db((\cZ_i)_b) \simeq \Db((\cR_i)_b)$, where~$(\cR_i)_b$ is a 2-dimensional algebra.
+On the other hand, since this is a semiorthogonal component in the derived category of a smooth projective variety~$\cX_b$, the algebra should have finite homological dimension, so it should be \'etale over the residue field of the point~$b$.
 Therefore, $\cZ_i \to B$ is \'etale over~$B \setminus \{o\}$.
 Moreover, $\cD_b$ is also a smooth and proper category.